enkidevs/curriculum/spreadsheets/intermediate/importing-data/import-process.md

 We're going to import a `.csv` file that contains student grades.

-> 💡 If you want to try this yourself, check the *Learn More* section for a list of *free* `.csv` files you can import.
+> 💡 If you want to try this yourself, check the *Learn more* section for a list of *free* `.csv` files you can import.

 First, create an empty spreadsheet.
 Then, go to the `File` tab and click `Import`: